RedHatOfficial/ansible-role-rhel8-stig/README.md

 Profile Description:
 This profile contains configuration checks that align to the
-DISA STIG for Red Hat Enterprise Linux 8 V2R1.
+DISA STIG for Red Hat Enterprise Linux 8 V2R2.
-In addition to being applicable to Red Hat Enterprise Linux 8, DISA recognizes this
+In addition to being applicable to Red Hat Enterprise Linux 8, this
-configuration baseline as applicable to the operating system tier of
+configuration baseline is applicable to the operating system tier of
 Red Hat technologies that are based on Red Hat Enterprise Linux 8, such as:
 - Red Hat Enterprise Linux Server
 - Red Hat Enterprise Linux Workstation and Desktop